Astrid Lindgren's plays: Serverat, Ers Majestät!

-Astrid Lindgren wrote the play.
-It is around 45 minutes long.
+Astrid Lindgren wrote the play and is around 45 minutes long.
 In 1965 the play was recorded and shown on SVT1.
-In 1968 the play was published in the book Pjäser för barn och ungdom. andra samlingen.
-The book was published by Rabén & Sjögren.
+In 1968 the play was published in the book Pjäser för barn och ungdom. andra samlingen by Rabén & Sjögren.
 Even 60 years after its first publication, the play is still shown on Swedish theater stages.
-The play was also translated into other languages, for example Finnish, or Danish.
-The story was not translated into English.
+The play was also translated into other languages, such as Finnish, or Danish, but it was not translated into English.